BenjaminBrady/jamutils/README.md

 Copyright (C) 2021-2022 Benjamin Brady <benjamin@benjaminbrady.ie>.

-jamutils (a.k.a.
-Jamutils, Jam Coreutils) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 or (at your option) any later version.
+Jamutils (a.k.a. jamutils, Jam Coreutils) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 or (at your option) any later version.
 You should have received a copy of the GNU General Public License along with Jamutils; see the